DWlzm/MobileSteelNet/README.md

 # MobileSteelNet: Steel Surface Defect Classification

 MobileSteelNet is a lightweight deep learning network for steel surface defect classification.
-It achieves **91.36%** average accuracy on the **NEU-DET** dataset with a model size of only **8.2 MB**, making it suitable for real-time deployment in vision-based sensor systems and edge devices.

 This repository is the official code implementation of the paper and contains the **MobileSteelNet model only**.

 ---